ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsection{System Overhead}

-We evaluate \workname’s overhead in submodule inference time and communication latency across multiple hardware platforms and outdoor scenarios.
-Fig.~\ref{fig:latency} shows that \workname~achieves reasoning times of 0.52 s on the A6000 and 3.89 s on the Jetson Orin.
-Notably, the Time-To-First-Token (TTFT) on both Jetson Orin and laptop (RTX 1660 Ti GPU) is under 300ms, showing that \workname~can deliver timely proactive assistance when deployed on edge servers.
+We evaluate the overhead of \workname~across submodule inference time and communication latency on multiple hardware platforms and in outdoor scenarios.
+Figure~\ref{fig:latency} shows that \workname~achieves reasoning times of 0.52 s on the A6000 and 3.89 s on the Jetson Orin.
+Notably, the Time-To-First-Token (TTFT) on both Jetson Orin and laptop (RTX 1660 Ti GPU) is under 300ms.
+However, the average participant-annotated acceptable window for proactive assistance is only 2.8 minutes.
+These results suggest that \workname~can deliver timely proactive assistance when deployed on edge servers.
 The personas occupy 86.1KB of storage.
-Additionally, coarse-grained context extraction (CE) and temporal constraints (TC) incur 118.5ms and 58.6ms on Jetson Orin, respectively. \workname~achieves average communication latencies of 321.2ms, 434.1ms, and 726.5ms in office, store, and subway scenarios, validating real-world usability. \cmt{\workname~consumes 4.2\% and 12.1\% more battery per hour than idle on the Google Pixel 7 and RayNeo X3 Pro, respectively, indicating it does not impose significantly more power overhead than regular use.}
+Additionally, coarse-grained context extraction (CE) and temporal constraints (TC) incur 118.5ms and 58.6ms on Jetson Orin, respectively. \workname~achieves average communication latencies of 321.2ms, 434.1ms, and 726.5ms in office, store, and subway scenarios, validating real-world usability.
+In addition, \workname~increases hourly battery consumption by only 4.2\% on the Google Pixel 7 and 12.1\% on the RayNeo X3 Pro compared with the idle condition, indicating it does not impose significantly more power overhead than regular use.